-In the fourth model, we encoded 9,778 ICD-9 diagnosis and 3,183 procedure codes into 200- and 50-dimensional latent variable space, using the Global Vector for Word Representations (GloVe) algorithm [27].
-We used GloVe, an unsupervised embedding algorithm to project ICD-9 co-occurrences to a lower dimension feature-space.
+In the fourth model, we encoded 9,778 ICD-9 diagnosis and 3,183 procedure codes into 200- and 50-dimensional latent variable space, using the Global Vector for Word Representations (GloVe) algorithm [27], i.e. each diagnosis code is represented by a 200-dimensional numerical vector and each procedure code is represented by a 50-dimensional numerical vector.
+We used GloVe, an unsupervised embedding algorithm to project ICD-9 co-occurrences to a numerical feature-space where semantic relations between codes are preserved.
+The purpose of exploring GloVe embeddings and their potential impact on predictive readmission models is to discover if radical changes from current practices in feature-space and model design impact risk-standarization scores.
 The prescence of two ICD-9 diagnosis or procedure codes in a patient record during hospitalization was considered as a co-occurrence.
-We then counted the number of co-occurrences for each pair of ICD-9 diagnosis and/or procedure codes through the entire NRD database (excluding the testing set) and constructed the code embedding vectors according to the GloVe algorithm.
-A two-dimensional visualization of the embedding vectors of the ICD-9 diagnosis codes is shown in the eFigure 3.
-The visualization demonstrates that word embedding resulted in related diseases being closer to each other and is consistent with the application of word embedding algorithms in other administrative claims data [28, 29].
+We then counted the number of co-occurrences for each pair of ICD-9 diagnosis and/or procedure codes in the NRD training data, (excluding the testing set) and constructed embedding vectors according to the GloVe algorithm, which uses the global co-occurrence of ICD-9 codes along with a local context.
+A two-dimensional t-SNE visualization of the embedding vectors of the ICD-9 diagnosis codes is shown in the SFigure 2.
+The visualization demonstrates that word embedding resulted in related diseases clustering closer to each other and is consistent with the application of word embedding algorithms in other administrative claims data [28, 29].

 We used the deep set structure proposed by Zaheer et al [30] to incorporate ICD-9 diagnosis and procedure codes into the ANN model.
 This allowed us to account for varying counts of secondary ICD-9 diagnosis and procedure codes across patients and allow our model to be invariant to the ordering of these codes (e.g., the 2nd and the 10th code are interchangeable).
 The hospital ID was embedded into a 1-dimensional variable – conceptually this is similar to the hospital-level random intercept used in the hierarchical logistic regression models.
-The architectures of the two ANN models are shown in eFigure 2.
+The architectures of the two ANN models are shown in SFigure 3.
 The implementation of the ANN models was done using the Python packages Keras and Tensorflow.

 To avoid the risk of overfitting, each of the study cohorts were divided into training, validation (for parameter tuning), and final testing sets at a proportion of 80%, 10%, and 10%, stratified by hospitals (i.e., within each hospital).
 We calculated AUC for the standard hierarchical logistic regression model, the XGBoost model and both ANN models on the final testing set, with the 95% confidence interval given from a 10-fold cross-validation.
-Once the models were developed, we then calculated risk-standardized hospital readmission rates for both the hierarchical logistic regression and ANN models (as the ANN models were superior to the gradient boosting model).
+Once the models were developed, we then calculated risk-standardized hospital readmission rates for both the hierarchical logistic regression and the ANN model trained on diagnosis code embeddings.
 We calculated these using predictive margin, which is a generalization of risk adjustment that can be applied for both linear and non-linear models (like ANN models) [31, 32].
 Specifically, the predictive margin for a hospital is defined as the average predicted readmission rate if everyone in the cohort had been admitted to that hospital.
 Benefits of predictive margins over conditional approaches have been discussed in Chang et al [33].
-We compared this approach to the traditional approach for calculating risk-standardized hospital readmission rates in hierarchical logistic regression models that uses the predicted over expected readmission ratio for each hospital and then multiplying by the overall unadjusted readmission rate [7]; importantly, we found similar results (see eFigure 4).
+We compared this approach to the traditional approach for calculating risk-standardized hospital readmission rates in hierarchical logistic regression models that uses the predicted over expected readmission ratio for each hospital and then multiplying by the overall unadjusted readmission rate [7]; importantly, we found similar results (see SFigure 4).

-RESULTS
+Results

 Study Cohort